mozman/libezdxf/README.md

 - Entity query language.

+- *Expert* mode for low level features:
+  - Has to be activated deliberately: `doc.active_expert_mode(magic);`, the magic number is required to ensure that lib users have read the documentation or at least looked at the source code and saw the warnings.
+  - Expert mode allows deleting resources -- everything which is referenced by other entities.
+But deleting such entities can do more harm than good!
+    This feature requires full resource tracking which is not possible for a file format that is not fully documented and supports custom data and entities.

 ## Not Supported - Not Planned

-- No support to delete resources/objects - it can do more harm than good!
+- No support to delete resources without activating the *expert* mode.
-  It may be possible, but it will never be a documented feature.
-  This feature requires full resource tracking which is not possible for a file format that is not fully documented and supports custom data and entities.

 - No support for creating BLOCK renderings for entities like DIMENSION and ACAD_TABLE.